 This card features many of the travel insurance benefits of the Chase Sapphire Reserve Card, but at a much lower price point.

 Included is trip cancellation and interruption coverage and trip delay reimbursement.
 It also covers baggage delays, but missing is coverage for emergency medical expenses and evacuations.

-Otherwise, this is an excellent mid-range rewards travel card that offers 50,000 bonus points after new cardholders spend $4,000 on purchases within three months of account opening.
+Otherwise, this is an excellent mid-range rewards travel card that also has a decent welcome bonus on a regular basis.